-Total: 3 hours /week Lecture: 3 hours/week Tutorial: 0 hour/week Practical: 0 hours/week Lab: 0 hours/week
+Total: 3 hours/week Lecture: 3 hours/week Tutorial: 0 hour/week Practical: 0 hours/week

 Course Description:

 This course is designed with a view to provide students techniques in using English for academic and communicative purposes, train them in the comprehending varieties of texts, terminologies, grammatical and communicative areas of English language, make them see the relationship between structure and meaning.
 This guides the students from general to comprehensive understanding of language.